terryzfeng/Ambient-Tone-Melody-Generator/README.md

 Goals

-1. Use PD as a MIDI Controller and Receiver to initiate call and response melodies between the user and Magenta
+1. Use PD patch as a MIDI Controller and Receiver to initiate call and response melodies between the user and Magenta

-2. Create a dialogue between Pure Data and Magenta to generate ambient textures through random data (PD) and repetition/pattern recognition (Magenta)
+2. Create a dialogue between PD and Magenta to generate ambient textures through random data (PD) and repetition/pattern recognition (Magenta)

 Demo Video: [MUS 171 FA20 - Pure Data and Magenta](https://www.youtube.com/watch?v=1xQEk60ymis)